Avilgor/Bullet3D_Game/README.md

 # Bullet3D_Game

-This is a racing Game created using Bullet 3D Physics Library by Carlos Randino (**crandino** on GitHub) and Jordi Nunes in Physics II Subject on CITM (Terrassa).
+This is a Racing Game created using Bullet 3D Physics Library by Carlos Randino (**crandino** on GitHub) and Jordi Nunes in Physics II Subject on CITM (Terrassa).
 Check out the [Release](https://github.com/Avilgor/Bullet3D_Game/releases)!

 # Objective